hkuennen/gener8invoice/README.md

 # Gener8Invoice

-Gener8Invoice is an Electron application built with React and Django.
+Gener8Invoice is a web and desktop application built with React, Django, and Electron.
 It allows users to generate and download invoices in PDF format.
-The application leverages a Django backend to handle the invoice generation and a React frontend for the user interface.
+The application leverages a Django backend to handle invoice generation and a React frontend for the user interface.

 ## Features

 - Generate invoices with detailed information.
 - Download invoices as PDF files.
-- Electron-based desktop application.
+- Modern user interface with React.
-- React frontend for a modern user interface.
+- Robust server-side processing with Django.
-- Django backend for robust server-side processing.
+- Desktop application with Electron.
 - Integration with Tailwind CSS for styling.
 - Uses FontAwesome for icons.